Starring Tasks

 Star tasks with deadlines

 Tasks with hard deadlines (meetings, appointments, submissions) are perfect candidates for starring.
-The aggressive reminders ensure you don't miss them.
+The faster reminder cadence helps keep them visible.

 Unstar completed-feeling tasks